moritzhoferer/asvz_registration/README.md

 ## Setup

-First install the Firefox browser and geckodriver for Firefox.
-I recommend to setup a python environment like
+First install the [Firefox browser](https://www.mozilla.org/en-US/firefox/new/) and [geckodriver for Firefox](https://github.com/mozilla/geckodriver/releases).
+I recommend to setup a python environment named "venv" in the directory of the repository with

 ```{bash}
 python3 -m venv venv